Abeeha-Sattar/Artificial-Intelligence/README.md

 2. Lecture Slides
 3. Past Exams (Without solutions!
 Solve it yourself!)
 4. Past Assignments (Again, solve it yourself!)
-5. Any codes that I've written for this course.
+5. Codes (if any) that I've written for this course.

 Please join the discord server for class discussions and sharing useful material between eachother!